SAT Tutoring and ACT Tutoring with Mr. Eisenberg

 The ACT Exam This exam, once dominant in only the areas of the nation between the Rockies and the Mississippi River, has become increasingly popular on the east coast.
 For many students, this exam is fairer, and as a result, an easier exam on which to acheive a high score.
 This site includes the same kind of information as is found on the College Board site, but of course, as it relates to the ACT.

-ACT-SAT Concordance This page from the ACT site provides a rough equivalency between the scores on the two exams that is used by many colleges.
+ACT-SAT Concordance This document was developed as a joint effort of the College Board and ACT.
+It provides a rough equivalency between the scores on the two exams that is used by many colleges.
 Accordingly, it provides a useful guideline for those of us on the other side of the admissions process.

 ACT Trig Help